tollev/github-actions-workshop/README.md

 To pass information to a shared workflow you should either use the `vars`-context or pass information directly to the workflow.

-Reusable workflows work are very similar to manual workflows and use the `workflow_dispatch`-trigger.
+Reusable workflows are very similar to manual workflows and use the `workflow_dispatch`-trigger.
 A simple reusable workflow that accepts a config value as input look like this:
 ```
 on:
   workflow_call: